vaibhav18matere/books/README.md

 considering doing something lazy, dishonest, or selfish.
 - And if we do it right, and live our lives in such a way, perhaps we can serve as someone else’s Cato or indifferent spectator when they need it.

+### 11th MARCH => LIVING WITHOUT RESTRICTION

+- “The unrestricted person, who has in hand what they will in all events, is free.
+But anyone who can be restricted, coerced, or pushed into something against what they will is a slave.”

+- “Slavery resides under marble and gold.”
+Too many successful people are prisoners in jails of their own making.
+Is that what you want?
+Is that what you’re working hard toward?
+Let’s hope not.